GPojoga/Sharing_Logistics_Simulation/documentation/architecture.md

 Lorenzo created the ControlPanelOutput and,
 Lonneke created the JourneyInput.

-The division during the second block was more nuanced check Trello for more details.
+The division during the second block was more nuanced.
+Check Trello for more details.

 ## Change log
 <!--